What Is Explorer

 A blockchain is a distributed database that stores transaction records on many computers.
 Controlled by set rules (network protocols), these independent computers, or nodes, process and add new transactions to the database.

-Refer to "What is Network" for details.
+Refer to "" for details.

 Official network explorers are blockchain-specific.
 For example, Polygonscan, the Polygon network explorer, only shows blockchain transactions within its own network.
 The same is the case with Avascan, the Avalanche network explorer.